-It’s no secret, I love to eat!
-I especially love to eat while we camp.
-There is just something about food cooked over the fire or in cast iron on the grill or campfire.
+It is no secret, we love to eat!
+We especially love to eat while we camp.
+There is just something tastier about food cooked over the fire or in cast iron on the grill or campfire.
 Do you agree?

 Grilled Nachos Recipe

 The ingredients for this nacho recipe can be varied depending on what people like.
 Diana and I like sweet potato nachos, while the kids like to use corn tortilla chips.